-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in level viewer 1. - " If the brake fluid level has dropped below the marking A:
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in level viewer 1. - If the brake fluid level has dropped below marking (A) in the level viewer: - Add front brake fluid. ♣ (♠ p.
+92)